AviatrixSystems/Docs/HowTos/tgw_faq.rst

  1. If you need a packet in flight to be encrypted, launch an Aviatrix gateway in the Spoke VPC.
  #.
 If you need various NAT functions between Spoke and Transit VPC, use an Aviatrix gateway in the Spoke VPC.
  #.
-If you need to connect an Azure VNet as a Spoke, use an Aviatrix gateway in the Spoke VPC.
- #.
 If you need to obtain Netflow and log information from the Spoke and Transit, use Aviatrix gateway.
  #.
 If you want to build a fully isolated Transit network where there is no inter VPC connectivity by default.